-When you are creating a particular website, you mainly focus upon those stuffs that help in highlighting your designs.
-For instance; images, colors, fonts and pictures are paid maximum attention while execution of any sort of web designing task.
-However, most of the times there are certain invisible parts that play an equally important role while the tasks are being executed.
+When you are creating a particular website, you mainly focus upon those aspects that help in highlighting your designs, which will indirectly attract your people.
+For instance, images, colors, fonts and pictures get the major attention in any web designing task.
+However, most of the times there are certain invisible parts that play an equally important role while the aforementioned aspects still share a major weightage.

-The negative or the Whitespaces left in between the elements are overlooked by maximum of the web designers.
-They think Whitespace as the left over empty space that has no use in the designed website.
+The negative spaces as some people refer to it – these “whitespaces” are the space left in between the elements – and are overlooked as a spectrum of relief by the web designers.
+They think that the whitespaces that originate from the left over empty space are a useless part of the designed website.

-However, that is not true.
-Whitespace can be filled with certain contents so as to make people spending all the more time at your website.
-Whitespace tends to set a tone for the affects and designs that directly affects the usability of the site created by you.
+Nonetheless, that is not true.
+Whitespace can be filled with certain contents – the logic behind this is to get your people spend more time on your website.
+Wondering, how – whitespace is magical as it has the power to set a tone for the affects and designs that directly influences the usability of the site powered by you.

 Table of Contents

-If you ask me what is whitespace, as a non-technical person I would say it is the blank space you see on a webpage.
-But, experts have a meaningful definition for the same.
+If you ask me, what whitespace, as a non-technical person, is I would say that it is the blank space you see on a webpage.
+But, experts have a better definition for the same.

-Basically whitespace is the space that has no print over it while the entire website has been designed.
-Such a space does not print anything when one types anything over it.
-For instance; carriage return and tab space.
+Logically, whitespace is the space that has no print over it, while the entire website has been taken over with contents that include design and text, and all the other components.
+Such a space does not have the ability to print anything when you try typing anything on it.
+For instance, carriage returns and tab space.

-These are the two Whitespace characters that are commonly known to most of the web designers.
+These are the two kinds of whitespace characters that are commonly implemented by most of the web designers.

-Whitespace is also referred to the space between the elements that helps them to separate from each other.
-This consists of the space included on the edges of fixed width layouts, margin spaces, padding around pictures and text blocks that include padding and margins.
+Whitespace also refers to the space between the elements that helps them to separate from one another.
+This consists of the space included on the edges of fixed-width layouts, margin spaces, padding around pictures and text blocks that comprise padding and margins.

-Whitespace also comprises of spaces in between the lines of texts and letters in words.
+Whitespace also includes spaces present in between the lines of texts and letters in words.

 What color do you think whitespace could be in?
 It could be black or white or maybe some other color?

-You must always remember that Whitespace does not necessarily be white in color.
-If the color of background is kept black, then the Whitespace will also be black in color.
-Whitespace is the area design where no elements are placed by the designers.
+You must always remember that whitespace need not be necessarily white in color.
+If the color of background is black, then the whitespace will also be black in color.
+A more simple definition for whitespace is that it is the area of your design, where no elements are placed by the designers.

 Why do people disapprove the use of whitespace?
-Have wondered ever?
+Have you wondered ever?

 I have been keen on finding out why people disapprove whitespace and here, is what my research says: